Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Derived Implications

 In conclusion, similar scenarios can be found in many fields, so the applicable range of the N-dimensional Full CSA diagram is very wide.

 Another aspect worthy of in-depth study is the diagram itself.
 As the number of dimensions increases, many complex and beautiful curves and shapes appear.
 What can these shapes and curves be used for, and what special properties do high-dimensional diagrams have?
-These are also issues worthy of observation. \fi
+These are also questions worth investigating. \fi

-\subsection{Non-classical mechanics}
+\subsection{Non-classical Mechanics}

-\ifincludeFileThe contents discussed in this article are all within the scope of classical Newtonian mechanics.
-So, are they still applicable within the scope of non-classical mechanics? \fi
+\EBL \ifincludeFile The contents discussed in this paper are all within the scope of classical Newtonian mechanics.
+So, are they still applicable within the scope of non-classical mechanics?

+In fact, the philosophical foundation of this paper is to shift the starting point of observation in physics from pure objectivity to an epistemological perspective.
+In section~\ref{sec:impl}, we showed that the n‑ary finitary operation finally observed in reality from the projection on Complete Sequence Addition is only one of many possible expressions, which implies that, within the framework of this paper, real‑world phenomena may correspond to just one case among many possibilities.
+In subsection~\ref{subsec:app.math} and subsection~\ref{subsec:comp.math}, we mentioned the difference between process symmetry and outcome symmetry.
+In subsection~\ref{subsec:impli.discretization} and subsection~\ref{subsec:impli.variableization}, we mentioned the discretization of physical quantities.
+In subsection~\ref{subsec:impli.probability}, we further mentioned that we can extend the arity of $\bOIE$ and introduce probability or probability density.
+Furthermore, as noted in subsection~\ref{subsec:impli.category}, this paper has preliminarily applied category theory.
+Combining these existing and extensible ideas yields a consistent view: